Students: end your school day with a payday

 Federal Education and textbook credits cancelled

-In previous years, a full-time student would have been able to claim education /textbook amounts of $4,185.
+Before 2017, a full-time student going to school for 9 months would have been able to claim education /textbook amounts of $4,185.
 If they claimed the full $4,185, this would have resulted in tax savings of $628.
 This is now no longer available from the federal government.

 Provincial Education and tuition amount changes: